 Nurses with advanced practice degrees may also pursue nursing research and assume oncology nurse manager, educator and administrator roles.
 Two closely related oncology specialties are pediatric hematology/oncology nursing and hospice nursing.

-Nurses with Associates and Bachelors degrees may start their careers in hematology/oncology environments, most commonly in a hospital.
+Nurses with Associates or Bachelors degrees may start their careers in hematology/oncology environments, most commonly in a hospital.
 In settings such as these, entry-level nurses can easily harness significant knowledge specific to the specialty.

 Nurses with a number of years in a clinical oncology work environment may wish to pursue advanced degrees.
 Clinical Nurse Specialists and Nurse Practitioners often specialize in oncology.
 These Master’s in Nursing degrees qualify graduates to apply for management level roles, as well as deliver patient care and treatment plans independent of physicians.